Uplift Local supports temporary outdoor spaces in Palo Alto.

-It is important to remember that face coverings are still required when out in public (some exceptions do apply), and to maintain physical distance.
-Please try to keep 6 feet of distance between your party and others.
-Outdoor dining is only allowed for members of the same household.
+It is important to remember that masks are required indoors (some exceptions do apply).
 For more tips and helpful reminders, the CDC shares best practices on how to prevent the spread of Coronavirus.

 Missed a previous meeting?
 Watch them on the City's YouTube Channel.

 If you are a business and you would like to participate in the Uplift Local program, including opening business on the street or installing a parklet, please check out the Uplift Local for Business page for details on the free, expedited encroachment permit process and other safety guidelines.